 Enerdo is an engineering consulting firm that works with companies and individuals to neutralize the ecological impact of construction projects or to make them energy-positive at a later stage.
 The team of 35 is based at Enerdo’s offices in Lummen from where they undertake surveys and consults on techniques, safety, environmental impact and energy efficiency.

 Under chief executive Marten Ooms they work with clients to balance their personal needs with all the technical, aesthetic, legal and financial considerations on every project they undertake.
 They do this by finding the most innovative solutions to make construction projects and the final buildings as environmentally friendly as possible.

 Since 2021, Enerdo has been working hard to create a sustainable company fleet by investing in fully electric vehicles.
 As a result, they had to significantly increase their charging infrastructure since their existing solar panels didn’t generate enough power for an electric fleet.
 Enerdo therefore set out to find a solution that combined aesthetics, functionality and energy-optimization.

 Isola, an installation company based in Tongeren, installed five Smappee charging stations with two connectors each alongside Enerdo’s existing two charging stations.
-The also installed a bigger power cable to connect them with the nearby high-voltage cabin.
+They also installed a bigger power cable to connect them with the nearby high-voltage cabin.
 The charging stations are almost exclusively for the use of Enerdo staff who have fully electric company vehicles.
-By using the QR code and Smappee app, they can now easily plan their daily charging sessions.
+By using the QR code and Smappee App, they can now easily plan their daily charging sessions.

 - Optimal energy consumption with the best possible control over their electricity bill